What Is Estate Planning In Texas? Who Needs It?

 Every person regardless of age, health, or wealth needs to have a proper estate plan in place.
 If you die without a will, the laws of the State of Texas arbitrarily determine the disposition of your property.
 The people you value and treasure the most, your loved ones, will be appreciative that you have a proper estate plan in place that makes it easy on them during their time of grief.

 No one knows how long they have to live.
 An illness, catastrophic injury, or unexpected death could occur tomorrow.
 Are you prepared?
-For as little as $750, the Law Office of Seth K. Bell will draft an estate plan that fits your needs and details all of your wishes.
+The Law Office of Seth K. Bell will draft an estate plan that fits your needs and details all of your wishes.